MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 }
 ```

-We can add another virtual server that listens on port `8081` by adding this in nginx.conf:
+We can add another virtual server that listens on port `8081` by adding this in nginx.conf, so that `curl localhost:8081` prints `b`.

+You don't need to restart nginx or the container, but you do need to run `nginx -s reload` in order to notify nginx to use the updated configuration file.

 ```nginx
 server {